Criomby/simil/README.md

 ### simil.toml

-The tool can be configured through a `simil.toml` file, placed in the same directory as the executable.
+The tool can be configured through a `simil.toml` file.

-### TODO: where must the file be placed?
+### TODO: Where must the file be placed?
 How does simil look for the .toml file?

 **Structure:**<br>
 *Example for analyzing Python files according to my preferences*